Better Communicate Your Strategy: 6 Top Approaches

 Better Communicate Your Strategy to Improve Strategy Execution

-Our organizational alignment research found that strategic clarity accounts for 31% of the difference between high and low performing companies in terms of:
+Research into organizational alignment consistently shows that strategic clarity is a critical differentiator.
+It accounts for 31% of the gap between high-performing and low-performing companies in key outcomes, including:

 6 Ways to Better Communicate Your Strategy

-Research by Kaplan & Norton shows that organizations with clearly communicated strategies outperform their peers, with employees demonstrating higher engagement, alignment, and accountability.
-Yet many executives struggle with translating important strategies into actionable, understandable messages.
-Here are six ways to ensure your strategy resonates and drives action from our leadership action learning programs:
+Research by Kaplan & Norton demonstrates that organizations that clearly communicate their strategies consistently outperform their peers — with employees showing higher engagement, stronger alignment, and greater accountability.
+Yet many executives still struggle to translate complex strategic priorities into messages that are actionable.
+From our leadership action learning programs, here are six proven ways to ensure your strategy resonates and drives meaningful action:

 1. Actively Involve Employees from the Start